 - can be installed within controlled parking zones provided the above criteria is fulfilled.

 You must have a correctly constructed dropped kerb in place before you can submit an application.

 The form can be used to request either a new APL or refurbishment of an existing line.Apply for an access protection line

 After submitting your application, you will be contacted for payment of the non-refundable fee.

 Once payment is confirmed your application will be allocated to an officer, who will assess the site and will contact you within 20 days.

-Once your application has been approved it can take 6-8 weeks before the APL is painted.
-This type of work is weather dependent and therefore these times may vary slightly.
+Once your application has been approved it can take between 6-16 weeks before the APL is painted.
+This work is weather dependent and therefore times may vary.